5 Bad Habits That Harm Productivity

 Our ability to focus and recall information is directly related to the quality of our sleep.
 Without proper brain recovery time, we won’t be able to hold our attention for long periods of time.

 Our brains become addicted to sugary and processed foods.
 Sugar is a simple carbohydrate that produces a rush of endorphins which makes us temporarily feel good, and then we crash.
 We end up on a roller coaster of sugar-induced highs and lows, which causes us to stop what we are doing to seek out more sugar.

-Speaking as a former chocoholic, it’s tough to break the sugar habit – but totally worth it!
+It is tough to break the sugar habit but it is worth it!

 Social media is now proven to be linked to depression.
 There are several reasons for this:

 - The need to manage multiple platforms becomes overwhelming, and people report feeling out of control.

 - Users constantly compare themselves to others, even though they intellectually know that posts only show a part of a person’s true story.